Brad Krevoy: With Netflix

 Krevoy and MPCA's first production for Netflix, A Christmas Prince, starring Rose McIver, Ben Lamb and Alice Krige, was released on November 17, 2017.
 In 2018, MPCA produced The Princess Switch, starring Vanessa Hudgens and Sam Palladio.
+Both of these films ended up producing trilogies for Netflix.

-MPCA’s other recent Netflix holiday movies include Holiday in the Wild, starring Rob Lowe and Kristin Davis; The Knight Before Christmas, starring Vanessa Hudgens and Josh Whitehouse; The Holiday Calendar, starring Kat Graham, Quincy Brown, and Ron Cephas Jones; and Christmas Inheritance, starring Eliza Taylor and Jake Lacy.
+MPCA's other recent Netflix holiday movies include Holiday in the Wild, starring Rob Lowe and Kristin Davis; The Knight Before Christmas, starring Vanessa Hudgens and Josh Whitehouse; The Holiday Calendar, starring Kat Graham, Quincy Brown, and Ron Cephas Jones; and Christmas Inheritance, starring Eliza Taylor and Jake Lacy.

+MPCA and Netflix also collaborated with Lindsay Lohan on her first lead film role in 9 years, for 2022's Falling for Christmas.
+After the success of that film, they reteamed on 2024's Irish Wish, MPCA's first non-Christmas Original film with Netflix.
+They also released Mother of the Bride in 2024, which starred Brooke Shields, Benjamin Bratt, and Miranda Cosgrove and was directed by Mark Waters.

 With Hallmark

 Krevoy and MPCA have produced over 30 original movies for Hallmark and Hallmark Movies & Mysteries, including several film franchises.
 A few of these include all five entries in the popular Murder, She Baked series based on the book series by Joanne Fluke, all three of the Flower Shop Mystery series of films, based on the book series by Kate Collins, four films in the Darrow & Darrow series from writer Phoef Sutton, and three installments of The Crossword Mysteries, which were produced in collaboration with NY Times Crossword editor Will Shortz.

 Krevoy is an executive producer of the Hallmark Channel show When Calls the Heart.
 The series is adapted from the bestselling Canadian West series of books by Janette Oke.
 The show has been hugely successful in the ratings, including high numbers for the Christmas specials.
 The show is currently airing its seventh season, making it the longest-running original series on Hallmark.
-In August 2019, a spin-off show titled When Hope Calls launched with Hallmark’s new streaming service, Hallmark Movies Now.
+In August 2019, a spin-off show titled When Hope Calls launched with Hallmark's new streaming service, Hallmark Movies Now.

-With GAC Family
+With Great American Family and Pure Flix

-In 2021, Krevoy began a partnership with the newly rebranded network GAC Family, run by former Hallmark Channel CEO Bill Abbott.
+In 2021, Krevoy began a partnership with the newly rebranded network Great American Family, run by former Hallmark Channel CEO Bill Abbott.
 MPCA producing twelve Christmas films for their first holiday season, starring Cameron Mathison, Maggie Lawson, Chad Michael Murray, Jill Wagner, Jen Lilley, and Becca Tobin.
 When Hope Calls also premiered a second season, moving over from Hallmark, and bringing with it When Calls the Heart veteran Lori Loughlin.

-2022 saw the release of two romantic comedies for GAC Family, The Winter Palace starring Danica McKellar, and Harmony from the Heart, starring Jessica Lowndes and Jesse Metcalfe.
+2022 saw the release of two romantic comedies for GAF, The Winter Palace starring Danica McKellar, and Harmony from the Heart, starring Jessica Lowndes and Jesse Metcalfe.
 Harmony from the Heart was also produced and written by Lowndes.